 This delicious vegan chocolate tart is the perfect dessert to make for Valentine’s day this year!
-It’s made with a walnut date crust and has the creamiest four ingredient chocolate filing.
+It’s made with a walnut date crust and has the creamiest four ingredient chocolate filling.
 This recipe was made in partnership with California Walnuts, but all opinions are my own.

 About seven years ago, I used to sell no-bake, vegan desserts to my community in Brooklyn.
 I loved creating raw cakes that were made from dried fruit, nuts and simple flavorings.